cloudmesh/technologies/chapters/tech/ceph.md

 | keywords | File systems |

+:o; several paragraphs have no backing ref

-Ceph is an open source storage platform which supports object, block and file system storage in one unified system.
+Ceph [:o: ref missing ] is an open source storage platform which supports object, block and file system storage in one unified system.
 The system is highly scalable and thousands of clients can access a large amount of data easily.
 It uses commodity hardware to run.
 A Ceph Storage cluster can consist of a very large number of